Antriksha314/bogo-cart/README.md

 3. Select an offer by clicking on the respective card.
 4. Choose sizes and colors for the products in the selected offer.
 5. The total price will update automatically.
-6. Once an offer is selected, the "Add to Cart" button will be enabled.

 ## Setup